eliasson/markuseliasson.se/content/article/technical-debt.md

 +++
 > This is the second in a series of articles that claim that the obstacles you have in your organisation are put there by the very same organisation, yours.
 And it is up to your organisation to remove these obstacles, no one else will do it for you.
 [Read the first article here.](/article/your-obstacles-are-your-obstacles/)

-Have you ever experienced a full stop on new features due to the team is busy working on technical debt?
+Have you ever experienced a full stop on new features due to the team being busy working on technical debt?

 What is technical debt, who owns it and when is it due?
 Ask that question to a development team and you will likely get vague answers, something about architecture, slow development time, lack of unit-tests or that the code is too old.